 Specifically, the ARC and the NHMRC jointly administer the ARIC to:

 - Review the process by which a nominated institution has managed an allegation of a breach of the Code;

 - Provide findings and, where relevant, recommendations to the CEO of the ARC and/or the CEO of the NHMRC; and

 - Publish de-identified information on its activities at least annually.

-In all matters the ARIC considers whether the institution's response to the allegation of research misconduct was consistent with the framework outlined in the Code and with the institution's policies and procedures for investigating allegations of research misconduct.
+In all matters the ARIC considers whether the institution's response to the allegation of a breach of the code was consistent with the framework outlined in the Guide to Managing & Investigating Potential Breaches of Code and with the institution's policies and procedures for investigating allegations of a breach of the Code.